education.vic.gov.au

 Level D now included in the 5-point age-related scale

-From Semester 2, 2023, students who are working at Level D can now be identified as below age-expected standard in student reports from Semester 1 of Prep.
+Students who are working at Level D (renamed as Foundation Level D in the revised curriculum) can be identified as below the age-expected standard in student reports from Semester 1 of Prep.
 This addition to the 5-point age-related scale will be automatically generated by school reporting software.

-A template letter is available to support schools communicate this change with parents and carers: Template letter to parents/carers regarding Level D and reporting (DOCX)External Link .
+A template letter is available to support schools communicate this approach with parents and carers: Template letter to parents/carers regarding Level D and reporting (DOCX)External Link .

 Opportunities to discuss the school report